-Workmen removing a cellar wall under a delapidated building just north of the bridge that crosses Fair Haven river, a quarter of a mile above Carver's Falls, Vermont, have apparently unearthed evidence which solves the mystery of a murder which occurred 70 years ago.
-The discovery was made by accident, the laborers having fallen into a pit while trying to lift some heavy stones.
-The pit was about eight feet deep, with a solid stone wall about 20 inches thick surrounding it.
-In the center of the pit was set a solid iron post attached to which was a heavy iron chain and an old fashioned pair of handouffs.
+I fully agree with Mr. Fllison that there Name of the time agree with Mr. Fllison that there Name of the time agree with Mr. Fllison that there Name of the time agree with Mr. Fllison that there Name of the time agree with Mr. Fllison that there Name of the time agree with Mr. Fllison that there Name of the time agree with Mr. Fllison that there Name of the time agree with Mr. Fllison that there Name of the time agree with Mr. Fllison that there Name of the time agree with Mr. Fllison that there Name of the time agree with Mr. Fllison that there Name of the time agree with Mr. Fllison that there Name of the time agree with Mr. Fllison that there Name of the time agree with Mr. Fllison that there Name of the time agree with Mr. Fllison that there Name of the time agree with Mr. Fllison that there Name of the time agree with Mr. Fllison that there Name of the time agree with Mr. Fllison that there Name of the time agree with Mr. Fllison that there with Mr. Fllison that the mr. Fll st attached to which was a heavy iron chain and an old fashioned pair of handouffs.
 Nearby was a heap of human bones.
-Inquiry disclosed the fact that in 1831 Perry Borden, a young Frenchman, brought his young wife to Poultney to live in the house which the workmen are tearing down.
+Inquiry disclosed the fact that in 1831 Perry Borden, a young French-man, brought his young wife to Poultney to live in the house which the workmen are tearing down.
 She was witty and vivacious and attracted considerable attention.
 In a short time Borden became jealous of her and forbade her visiting a certain tavern near by.
 The wife would not submit to be dictated to.
-One night in February, 1831, she was at the place when at about 10 o'clock Borden called for her.
-She left the place with him.
-She never was seen by her friends after that.
-Mr Borden said his wife had deserted him and fled to Canada.
+One night in February, 1831, she was at the place when at about seen by her friends after that.
+Mr. Bor- get into one, as was many times the den said his wife had deserted him and case before election.
+I have been in fled to Canada.
 After a year Borden went away and was not heard of again until 1882, when he suddenly reappeared in town.
 He said he had been at sea for the 50 years he had been away.
 His mind seemed shattered.
 He went to the little house and remained two years, neighbors supplying him with provisions.
 He finally took sick and the town took charge of him.
 He died in 1887 and was buried in Potter's field.

-The discoveries made by the workmen have led every one in this vicinity to believe that Borden chained his wife in the under ground cellar and left her
+The discoveries made by the workmen have led every one in this vicinity to believe that Borden chained his wife in the under ground cellar and left her to die a horrible death.
+Daring Kidnappers.